 The acrylic glazing we sell is specifically made for custom picture framing.
 It is 3/32″ thick.
 We offer 5 different types of acrylic glazing for you to choose from.
-We only sell regular glass to local customers.
+Glass is available for local pickup only.

 Currently Pricing 18 x 24 Products